Amina9898/printf/README.md

-This is a collabritive project.
+This is a collaboritive project.
 Printf function